rmakarovv/airflow_docker/README.md

 		chmod +x airflow.sh

-* Pull minio on minio_data and put tweets.csv there
+* Pull minio on minio_data, create there directory data (./data in the current project) and put tweets.csv there

 * Give all permissions to all the files and directories